bestokes/waveshare7.5b-departure-board/README.md

 ## Notes

 - The display uses 1-bit monochrome mode for maximum memory efficiency
-- Train destinations are truncated if too long to fit in the column
+- Train destinations are truncated with a dot if too long to fit in the column
 - Delayed trains are indicated in the status column
 - The ESP32 has sufficient memory for all operations
+- When the json response is empty, it will show 'no services'
 - Project based on the demo files provided by Waveshare.